 Mark followed this up by directing the webinar attendee to include her logo in one of her first 6 photos on her Airbnb property listing.
 In doing so, this quickly and efficiently helps convey to potential guests that it’s her business, allowing them to connect the dots and find her via a quick Google search.

 One additional yet brilliantly simple hack from Mark?
 Changing your profile picture on your Airbnb listing to your property’s logo.
-This ensures potential guests know you’re a proper host, not simply a hobby host, and will recognize your brand name when they Google you.
+This ensures potential guests know you’re a proper host, not simply a hobby host, and will recognise your brand name when they Google you.

 As Vanessa pointed out, different people search in different ways, including herself, so it’s important to also take Google’s search algorithm with a grain of salt!